rvbcldud/transcribe-mp3/README.md

 interpret.
 Therefore pick a simple, uncommon word to signal the end of the title.

-#### Setting user-specific variables
+### Setting user-specific variables

-After downloading a model and renaming it, you need to create a file named "info.json" with this format:
+After downloading a model and renaming it, you need to edit a file named "info.json":
 ```json
 {
     "rec_path":"/PATH/TO/RECORDINGS/",